sajjadGG/ContentRecommender/README.md

 # ContentRecommender
 Recommender Engine to Suggest relevant content to each user

-Modules in this Recommender System are asfollows :
+Modules in this Recommender System are as follows :
 - Collabrative
 - Content Based